xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Profile Inheritance

 **Profile Inheritance** allows you to define a default profile that configures testing environments through global variables and to define derived (custom) profiles that either inherit or override those configurations.
-Here are two common use cases:

-1. If a particular variable is not found in the selected running profile (any other but **default**), the test case will pick the value from the **default** to execute.
-2. If certain variables are shared across all profiles, but the values are not changing, you can define them in the **default** and remove them from the **custom profiles**.
+During the execution, if Katalon Studio does not find a variable that is used in the test within the designated profile, it will look into the Default Profile.

 **Running the examples:**